LeLaR: The First In-Orbit Demonstration of an AI-Based Satellite Attitude Controller: Results

 \subsection{Sim2Real discrepancies}

 The actual satellite behavior diverged from the simulation setup of the flight-agent.
 The reaction wheels showed a few peculiarities, which were not accounted for during training and which we demonstrate in Section~\ref{sec:rw_behaviour}.
-The reaction wheels exhibit reduced reliability in the range of [-350, 350]~rpm.
-The measured wheel speeds can show sudden jumps by more than 150 rpm, creating a discrepancy between the measured and executed wheel speeds.
-Another issue is, that when turning the reaction wheels on at the experiment start, each wheel has a random dead time of up to approximately 20 seconds.
-It can happen, that e.g., the X-RW starts spinning immediately, while the Y- and Z-RW only start responding 20 seconds later.
-While this behavior was also not modeled in simulation, this too posed no observable issues for the AI agent.
-Additionally, it was expected to employ both sets of magnetorquers for residual dipole moment compensation.
+The RWs exhibit reduced reliability in the range of [-350, 350]~\text{rpm}.
+The measured wheel speeds can show sudden spikes of more than 150~\text{rpm}, creating a discrepancy between the measured and executed wheel speeds.
+Another issue is, that when activating the RWs at the experiment start, each wheel has a random dead time of up to approximately 20 seconds.
+It can happen, that e.g., the X-RW starts spinning immediately, whereas the Y- and Z-RW only start responding 20 seconds later.
+While this behavior was also not modeled in simulation, this too posed no critical issues for the AI agent.
+Additionally, it was expected to employ both sets of MTs for residual dipole moment compensation.
 This compensation was assumed and modeled in simulation.
-However the planned software update to enable simultaneous operation of both ADCS modules was scrapped due to safety reasons and hence only one set of magnetorqers remained for active dipole moment compensation.
-While it would have been possible to collect data and then adjust the simulation model of the RWs, we decided against it to show the ability of the AI agent to adapt to deviations form the expected boundary conditions.
-Regarding the residual dipole moment compensation, also no further adjustment to the simulation was made, as the simulated compensation error window of 25~\% was large enough to include the single MT case.
-Generally, it is neither always possible nor is it intended to perform adjustments to the simulation after deployment.
-These discrepancies have to be compensated by the AI-based controller out-of-the-box.
-Hence the only reason to refine the simulation at this point is to investigate the maximal achievable performance, which is not the intention of this work.
+However the planned software update to enable simultaneous operation of both ADCS modules was scrapped due to safety reasons and hence only one set of MTs remained for active dipole moment compensation.
+While it would have been possible to collect in-orbit data and then adjust the simulation model of the RWs, we decided against it to show the ability of the AI agent to adapt to deviations from the expected boundary conditions in a zero-shot fashion.
+Regarding the residual dipole moment compensation, also no further adjustments to the simulation were made, as the simulated compensation error window of 25\% was large enough to include the single MT case.
+In general, post-launch simulation tuning is often infeasible and contradicts the objective of achieving robust generalization.
+The AI-based controller is expected to compensate these discrepancies out-of-the-box.
+Hence the only reason to refine the simulation at this point would be to investigate the maximal achievable performance, which is not the intention of this work.